Physical Exam for Pneumonia

 - Sounds made by rubbing of swollen (inflamed) lung tissue on the lining of the lung cavity (pleural friction rub).

-- Lack of breath sounds in a certain area of the chest, which may indicate air is not entering an area of the lung.
+- Lack of breath sounds in a certain area of the chest, which may mean that air is not entering an area of the lung.

-- Wheezing, which usually indicates inflammation or spasm is present in the bronchial tubes.
+- Wheezing, which usually means inflammation or spasm is present in the bronchial tubes.

 - "E" to "A" changes in the lungs (egophony).
 Your doctor may have you say the letter "E" while he listens to your chest.
 Pneumonia may cause the "E" to sound like the letter "A" when heard through a stethoscope.